 Research Assistant – Dietary Assessment

-Catharine joined the unit in January 2019 as a Dietary Research Assistant with the NIHR Cambridge BRC Diet, Anthropometry and Physical Activity Group, and is currently working as part of the coding team working on the UK National Diet and Nutrition Survey (NDNS).
-The role involves collating and processing data, using the Microsoft Access based system called Diets in Nutrients Out (DINO).
+Catharine joined the unit in January 2019 as a Dietary Research Assistant with the NIHR Cambridge BRC Measurement Platform and worked as part of the coding team working on the UK National Diet and Nutrition Survey (NDNS).
+The role involved collating and processing data, using the Microsoft Access based system called Diets in Nutrients Out (DINO).
+Catharine left the Unit in December 2019.

 Background and experience